smcnaught/The-C-Player-s-Guide-Practice-Problems/reference-guide.md

 What characters are valid in C# variable names?
 `Variables must start with a letter or the _ character.
 After the first character you can use numbers`

-Name the eight integer types?
+Name the eight numeric types?
 `int, short, long, byte, sbyte, uint, ushort, ulong`

 Name the three types for storing real numbers (the floating-point data types)?